R29 Staff On The One Change That Had The Most Impact On Their Skin

 A dermatologist once told me that skincare is a minefield.
 If that’s what a qualified expert thinks, where does that leave the rest of us?

 Confused, frustrated and out of pocket are all totally appropriate answers.
 Of course, social media is a great tool for uncovering skincare tips (of which there are currently 214 million posts on TikTok and climbing) but it’s fair to say that not all of them are reliable.
-Even if you're able to visit a professional for advice, dermatologist appointments can set you back anywhere from $200 for an initial consultation in New York.
+Even if you're able to visit a professional for advice, dermatologist appointments can set you back anywhere from £250 to £400 for an initial consultation in London.
 That’s not to mention the cost of recommended skincare — whether prescription or over the counter — and follow-ups.

 AdvertisementADVERTISEMENT